 Having a new agency will mean that they can at the very least consult with you on what the best course of action is in your specific case.
 If you are worried about your existing agency then you don’t have to tell them just yet but the web industry is a small one in Ireland, they will most likely hear through the grapevine if they are an established agency in Ireland.

-Burning bridges can be a costly experience as chances are you’ll forget some important component and need to go back them with some ask and this is going to cost you if the relationship has completely fallen apart.
+Burning bridges can be a costly experience as chances are you’ll forget some important components and need to go back to them with some ask and this is going to cost you if the relationship has completely fallen apart.

 Step 2: Open communication with your current agency.

 There is no replacing honesty and open communication.
 Yes, you should tell your current agency that you plan to move to a new agency soon.
 You don’t have to tell them why if you wish to avoid that but it’s important to have open communication.